 My most recent check on Amazon for “cough medicine” indicated 1242 options.
 Expectorants, suppressants, decongestants, non-drowsy, you get the picture.
 The back of the label will most likely be filled with side effect and cautionary information.
-Our family deals with coughs from colds and allergies naturally without all the man-made chemicals found in these over the counter drugs.
-Essential oils have been our best form of defense with taming coughs.
-The first thing we do when a cough occurs is to have a spoonful of agave nectar with a drop of lemon essential oil added to it.
+Essential oils have been our best form of immune system care when we are indoors all winter.
+Sometimes dry winter air can give you a dry throat, we take a spoonful of agave nectar with a drop of lemon essential oil added to it.
 The lemon soothes a dry, scratchy throat and can boost your immune system as well.
-For adults, add a drop of Thieves to this spoonful for a super charged boost in immunity.
-The Thieves will also relieve any soreness in the throat.
+For adults, add a drop of Immune Boosting Blend (Cinnamon/clove) to this spoonful for a super charged boost in immunity.

-There are specific essential oils that are helpful for coughs: Eucalyptus Radiata, Eucalyptus Globulus, Ravansara, and wintergreen are especially effective.
-Young Living has made a couple of essential oil blends that we use for coughs and colds in the winter.
-R.C. is one of the most used oil blends in our home – it has four different kinds of eucalyptus in it plus peppermint, lavender, cypress and pine essential oils.
-At the first sign of a cold or cough, we apply a drop or two to each foot.
-Commercial Eucalyptus oils on their own can be too potent for children, but when it is combined with more gentle oils of lavender and cypress it is a great choice for kid’s colds & coughs.
+Some other oils are helpful in supporting a healthy immune system during the winter when air gets stale in your home or office: Eucalyptus Radiata, Eucalyptus Globulus, Ravansara, and wintergreen are especially effective at freshening indoor air.
+There are a couple of essential oil blends that we use often in the winter.
+Eucalyptus Blend is one of the most used oil blends in our home – it has four different kinds of eucalyptus in it plus peppermint, lavender, cypress and pine essential oils.
+If anyone feels a little run down or tired, we apply a drop or two to each foot.
+Commercial Eucalyptus oils on their own can be too potent for children, but when it is combined with more gentle oils of lavender and cypress it is a great choice for kids.
 For children under 3 dilute a drop with a 1/2 teaspoon of a carrier oil and massage onto the feet.

-Raven is another Young Living blend of ravansara, wintergreen, Eucalyptus radiata, lemon and peppermint essential oils.
-The ravansara encourages expectoration and the wintergreen, eucalyptus and peppermint essential oils open up airways.
-We find just one application of the oils onto the feet at bedtime is enough to settle a cough for sleep.
-For children and those with asthma apply the oils to the soles of the feet.
+Ravensara blend of ravansara, wintergreen, Eucalyptus radiata, lemon and peppermint essential oils.
+The ravansara supports healthy lung function encourages wintergreen, eucalyptus and peppermint essential oils are invigorating aromas.
+We find just one application of the oils onto the feet at bedtime is enough to relax at bedtime.
+For children and those sensitive to aromas apply the oils to the soles of the feet.
 For adults, massage the oils into the chest, add to bath water or place a drop in a bowl of warm water and breathe deeply.

-Alternating application of R.C with Raven may be a powerful remedy with coughs.
+Alternating applications of a Eucalyptus Blend with a Ravensara Blend may be a soothing combination.
 Layering the oils increases the synergy between the oils.
-For adults, apply 2 drops of R.C. mixed with V-6 oil to the chest area, then 2 drops of Raven on top.
+For adults, we apply 2 drops of Eucalyptus blend. mixed with a vegetable carrier oil to the chest area, then 2 drops of Ravven on top.
 This can also be done on the bottoms of the feet concentrating on the lung area points of reflexology.
-For children, mix 1 drop of essential oil with a tsp of V-6 carrier oil or olive oil (or lavender essential oil which acts like a carrier oil), massage onto the bottoms of feet, cover with cotton socks and rest.
-If you are using Young Living’s therapeutic grade oils you may not even have to dilute oils when applying to the soles of the feet.
-Last week my 8 year old had a cough that started with fall allergies.
-I rotated oils, one day applying them every hour (the time it takes for the body to metabolize the oils).
-I took 2 drops of 2 different oils (RC & Raven , for example), rubbed them between my hands and held my hands on the soles of her feet a few minutes.
-Her face would light up as she said she could feel her chest relaxing.
-Within minutes she’d have a healthy cough to expectorate the junk.
+For children, mix 1 drop of essential oil with a tsp of a vegetable carrier oil or olive oil (or lavender essential oil which acts like a carrier oil), massage onto the bottoms of feet, cover with cotton socks and rest.
+If you are using therapeutic grade oils you may not even have to dilute oils when applying to the soles of the feet.
+You can rotate oils, one day applying them every hour (the time it takes for the body to metabolize the oils).
+I took 2 drops of 2 different oils , rubbed them between my hands and held my hands on the soles of her feet a few minutes.
+Her face would light up as she said she relaxed.
+Applying essential oils to the feet with a light massage is very soothing and calming for both the giver and receiver.
+Always make sure you ask permission before applying oils to your family members as a sign of respect.

-Frankincense also offers powerful respiratory support and it has the benefit of reducing anxiety, often associated with violent coughing spells.
+Frankincense supports healthy lung function and it has the benefit of encouraging relaxation.
 Frankincense is also a very gentle oil as long as it is not filled with chemicals or synthetics.
-I use Young Living’s Frankincense neat (undiluted) on the chest or soles of the feet.
-Frankincense is very soothing to the respiratory tract especially when diffused.
+I use Boswelia Carterri Frankincense neat (undiluted) on the chest or soles of the feet.
+Frankincense is very soothing to the respiratory tract and uplifting to the senses when diffused.

-Drinking plenty of fluids and foods rich in vitamin C are essential to feeling better.
-For those with asthma, always apply essential oils to the soles of the feet.
-For any persistant cough or difficulty breathing make sure to seek medical care right away
+Drinking plenty of fluids and foods rich in vitamin C are essential to keeping your immune system happy.
+For those with weak lungs, always apply essential oils to the soles of the feet.
+If you develop a cough or difficulty breathing at any time make sure to seek medical care right away.

 Farid A. Badria, Eman A. Mohammed, Mohammed K. El-Fadrawy, et al (2004).
 Natural Leukotriene inhibitor from Boswellia (frankincense): A potential for treating bronchial asthma.
 Altern & Comp Therapies.
 10 (5) 257-265.